Breast lift scar options

 The most commonly used incision pattern in the U.S. is the Inverted T, also known as the Wise pattern or Anchor pattern.
 For the most part this is simply because the Wise pattern has been in existence for many decades while the other techniques are younger and, therefore, not as widely adopted.

 Recently I read an article on Medscape from the journal “Wounds” about wound healing problems in Breast reduction and Breast lift (Mastopexy).
-The article, Treatment of wounds following breast reduction and mastopexy with subsequent wound dehiscence with charged polystyrene microspheres, cited that the use of the Inverted T technique (Wise pattern) has a 10% wound complication rate.
+The article, Treatment of wounds following breast reduction and mastopexy with subsequent wound dehiscence with charged polystyrene microspheres, cited that the use of the Inverted T technique (Wise pattern).
+The article stated that the procedure has a 10% wound complication rate.
 IMO, that is a pretty high complication rate, and it is much higher than the other two techniques, the Vertical scar and the Benelli technique.
 In my practice, the wound rate with the other scars is less than 5%.

 Inverted T (Wise pattern) scar